Showing posts with label Boston. Show all posts

 Boston harbor, Anscochrome transparency

 These photographs look so innocent, so tourist-like.
 But consider the geopolitical conditions of 1944.
 The world was at war.
 In the Soviet Union, Soviet armies were painfully beating back the German army in immense battles during which tens of thousands on both side perished.
 Russian and Ukrainian peasants were starving in their destroyed villages, and German civilians in the homeland were also close to malnutrition.
 In the Pacific, American troops were slowly clearing islands of Japanese occupiers at horrifying cost.
 In China, millions were starving.
-But in the United States, children sailed on the Charles River and the Boston Garden was clean and blooming with flowers.
+But in Massachusetts, children sailed on the Charles River, and the Boston Garden was clean and blooming with flowers.
 A civilian could buy Kodachrome film and get it processed.
 (It is possibly that my dad bought the Kodachrome at the Navy base in Puerto Rico at his former job, but nevertheless, he felt secure enough in its availability to take casual pictures.)
 War must have felt far away, although Americans were unified in beating the Axis powers.

 I have written about Boston before (click this link about Quincy Market).
 I wish I had taken far more pictures of ordinary scenes.
 You can also type "Boston" in the search box.